BrianTib/game-lore/README.md

-# GameFactsHub
+# GamerLore

 ## Description
-GameFactsHub is a web application designed to provide fun and random facts about your favorite game characters.
-Whether you are a casual gamer or a hardcore fan, GameFactsHub offers a unique way to learn more about the characters you love from various games.
+GamerLore is a web application designed to provide fun and random facts about your favorite game characters.
+Whether you are a casual gamer or a hardcore fan, GamerLore offers a unique way to learn more about the characters you love from various games.

 ## Features
 - Character Browsing: Explore a wide range of game characters from different titles and genres.